 - The industrialization has led to air and water pollution and global warming, and as consequences, we are facing various chronic diseases like cancers, respiratory illnesses to name a few.

 - Cigarettes, alcohol, sugary industries have created a lot of impact on health.

 Most of the health budget goes to curative care which comprises clinical care, diagnostics and therapeutics.
 If the state does not finance those, then the services are either covered by insurance mechanism or out of pocket (out of pocket expenditure).
 If some insurance mechanisms cover it, then it won’t have any catastrophic impact.
-But if it goes from out of the pocket of individuals, it can have a catastrophic impact.
+But if it comes from out of the pockets of individuals, it can have a catastrophic impact.
 To protect from such catastrophe, the state should finance health.
 The following mechanisms can help countries to finance health and increase efficiency.

 - Provide free health services (universal health coverage): The state should ensure free health care services to their citizen.
 If the state cannot ensure free health services, then the state can rely on private sectors.
 However, the state has to regulate and ensure quality care and health services’ price standards.